 Sculpture garden behind Dorpsstraat 7

 Behind Dorpsstraat 7 is a sculpture garden with 5 different works of art.
-You can visit the garden every Sunday from noon to 4 pm.
-On other days, the garden is closed to the public.
+You can visit the garden every Sunday from 12:00 to 16:00.
+On other days the garden is closed to the public.

 The sculpture garden is located in the park-like backyard of the national monument 't Oude Huis from 1872.
-For the 1990 Open Monument Day, 6 works of art were specially designed for the garden as a permanent exhibition.
-The theme of this Open Monument Day was "Recognizing Building Styles.
-The assignment to the artists was to design a sculpture that fit the theme 'monument'.
+For the Open Monument Day 1990, 6 works of art were specially designed for the garden as a permanent exhibition.
+The theme of this Open Monument Day was 'Recognizing architectural styles'.
+The assignment for the artists was to design a sculpture that fits the theme 'monument'.

 Images

 Previously there were 6 works of art by 6 different artists.
-Over time, sculptures were added and removed for various reasons.
-Currently, there are 5 sculptures in the sculpture garden.
+Over time, statues have been added and removed for various reasons.
+At the moment there are 5 statues in the sculpture garden.

 Artwork Edens End by Herman Lamers